The Workbooks and e-Books

 Mike Mitchelmore (MA, PhD,

-CertEd) is Associate Professor in Mathematics Education at Macquarie University, Sydney.
+CertEd) is an Honorary Associate Professor in Mathematics Education at Macquarie University, Sydney.

 He has taught mathematics and mathematics education all over the world.
-He has a special interest in studentsí learning of mathematical concepts through real-life contexts.
+He has a special interest in students? learning of mathematical concepts through real-life contexts.